Departments & Organizations

 Partnership for Early Education Research (PEER)

-Joanna Meyer brings over eleven years of experience in public education to her role as Research Associate at The Consultation Center.
-At Yale, Meyer focuses on three projects: the Partnership for Early Education Research (PEER), the Bridgeport Public Schools Social-Emotional Learning Initiative (RULER), and Yale-Bridgeport GEAR UP.
-In all three researcher-practitioner partnerships, Meyer brings her nine years of experience as an educator and two years coordinating school-university partnerships to the research team, a perspective that helps her to advocate for diverse stakeholder interests.
+Joanna Meyer brings over fifteen years of experience in public education to her work at The Consultation Center.
+At Yale, Meyer has focused on three projects: the Partnership for Early Education Research (PEER), the Yale-Bridgeport Public Schools Social-Emotional Learning Partnership (Yale-BPS SEL Partnership), and Yale-Bridgeport GEAR UP.
+To these projects, Meyer brings ten years of experience as an educator and five years managing school-university partnerships, a foundation that helps her to develop mutually-beneficial relationships among organizations and advocate for diverse stakeholder interests.

 Meyer’s teaching experience spans three school districts, a Job Corps center, and two experiential learning settings.
 As a high school STEM teacher, Meyer led her school’s decennial accreditation process with New England Association of Schools and Colleges (NEASC), and coordinated the design and pilot of six school-wide rubrics focused on interdepartmental learning expectations.
-This work increased Meyer’s interest in school improvement and teacher leadership.
+Meyer also served as a fellow of the Maine Writing Project, a mentor teacher for the teacher preparation program at the University of Maine's College of Education and Human Development, and a coordinating teacher for the NSF GK-12 program at the University of Maine's College of Engineering.
+These experiences increased Meyer’s interest in school improvement and teacher leadership.

 Education & Training

 |BA||Dartmouth College, Environmental Earth Sciences (2002)|